Go Back

 That two-day stretch of hot and humid conditions will occur as the jet stream moves prior to discharging more cool air, bringing lower humidity later in the month as a pattern favoring a lower number of hot and steamy days evolves.

-Just like what ended the heat wave from late June, a strong backdoor cool front will drop for the upcoming weekend.
-By "backdoor," meteorologists mean the cool air will arrive from the northeast and north rather than the traditional west or northwest.
+Just like what ended the heat wave from late June, a cool front will drop this weekend.
+Similar to late June, the cool push will arrive from the northeast and north, rather than the more common route for cool fronts from the west and northwest.

-For next weekend, how far to the west and southwest the cooler air can travel is still uncertain.
-However, a southward plunge in the jet stream accompanying the cool push may give it much more south and west momentum than late June.
+For this weekend into early next week, how far to the west and southwest the cooler air can travel is still uncertain.
+However, a southward plunge in the jet stream accompanying the cool push may give it more south and west momentum than late June.

-Temperatures may be slashed by 20-40 degrees in the wake of the backdoor front next weekend.
+Temperatures may be slashed by 15-30 degrees in the wake of the front later this upcoming weekend.
+Highs in the 90s will be replaced with highs in the 80s and even the 70s.

-In the pattern for the next three to four weeks, as a rough guide, the number of days with near to below historical average temperatures and humidity levels may outweigh the hot and humid days by a margin of two out of three or perhaps three out of four days in the Northeast.
+In the pattern for the next three to four weeks, as a rough guide, the number of days with near to below historical average temperatures and humidity levels may outweigh the hot and humid days by a margin of two out of three days in the Northeast.

 As each wave of cooler and less humid air collides with hot and humid air, rounds of thunderstorms are in store.
 Some of the storms will be severe.